Manhattan hosts Canisius after Nelson’s 20-point game - WTOP News

 Riverdale, New York; Friday, 7 p.m.
 EST

-BOTTOM LINE: Manhattan hosts the Canisius Golden Griffins after Anthony Nelson scored 20 points in Manhattan’s 84-65 loss to the Quinnipiac Bobcats.
+BOTTOM LINE: Manhattan plays the Canisius Golden Griffins after Anthony Nelson scored 20 points in Manhattan’s 84-65 loss to the Quinnipiac Bobcats.

-The Jaspers are 2-4 in home games.
-Manhattan is fifth in the MAAC with 12.6 assists per game led by Nelson averaging 3.7.
+The Jaspers have gone 2-4 in home games.
+Manhattan allows 73.8 points and has been outscored by 4.2 points per game.

-The Golden Griffins have gone 0-4 against MAAC opponents.
-Canisius is 0-4 in games decided by 3 points or fewer.
+The Golden Griffins are 0-4 against conference opponents.
+Canisius is 1-4 in games decided by at least 10 points.

-The Jaspers and Golden Griffins match up Friday for the first time in MAAC play this season.
+The Jaspers and Golden Griffins face off Friday for the first time in conference play this season.

-TOP PERFORMERS: Samir Stewart is shooting 36.4% and averaging 15.1 points for the Jaspers.
+TOP PERFORMERS: Samir Stewart is averaging 15.1 points and 3.6 assists for the Jaspers.
 Nelson is averaging 14.7 points over the last 10 games for Manhattan.

-Jordan Henderson is averaging 13.5 points for the Golden Griffins.
-Jamir Moultrie is averaging 2.2 made 3-pointers over the last 10 games for Canisius.
+Tahj Staveskie is averaging 12.2 points for the Golden Griffins.
+Jordan Henderson is averaging 13.5 points over the last 10 games for Canisius.

 LAST 10 GAMES: Jaspers: 3-7, averaging 68.9 points, 27.4 rebounds, 12.1 assists, 7.7 steals and 4.0 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 77.0 points per game.